Is it really Thursday?

 To stay nourished this week I have been relying on my all time favorite quick and easy vegan meal, the Buddha bowl.
 I first tasted one of these bowls of sunshine and joy a few years ago at Cafe Gratitude in Los Angeles.
 I was immediately hooked, and when I discovered I could easily recreate the dish at home, I knew I had struck gold!

 A Buddha bowl is a well balanced vegetable and grain bowl inspired by the principles of the macrobiotic diet.
 In case you aren’t familiar with it, the macrobiotic diet is a way of eating that recommends a grain and vegetable based diet, and emphasizes the balance of yin and yang in food for greater health.
 The modern macrobiotic diet has its roots in Japan, and like traditional Japanese cuisine the synergy between the different flavors (sweet, sour, bitter, salty, light, and hot) is important to every meal.
 I suppose the “Buddha” bowl is a western co-optation of the macrobiotic bowl.
-I happen to adore it because it is 1.) absolutely delicious, 2.) crazy easy to make throughout the week, 3.) comforting and nourishing, 4.) very healthy, and 5.) pretty.
+It is 1.) absolutely delicious, 2.) crazy easy to make throughout the week, 3.) comforting and nourishing, 4.) very healthy, and 5.) pretty.

 I’ve been a busy bee this week, but Buddha bowls have kept me nourished, healthy, and sane 🙂